westpoint-robotics/usma_ardrone/optitrack_controller/README.md

 The IP address here must match the server_ip in the launch files mentioned below:
 ![Open Project](https://github.com/westpoint-robotics/usma_ardrone/blob/master/media/ip_addresses.png)

+## Ar.Drone Yolo

+The AR.Drone should automatically connect to the linksys router, but it takes about 30-60 seconds.
+After that, to test whether the ardrone is connected to the same network:

+	ping 192.168.0.25

+If the ping is successful, everything should be configured to work. **To run the face tracking demo**, the following command file will launch the control and tracking nodes for the ardrone

+	roslaunch optitrack_controller yolo.launch network:=linksys

 ## Ar.Drone Face Tracking demo with optitrack feedback

 <!-- Set AR.Drone to connect to router, using a laptop or PC, connect to the ssid "ardrone2_<######>", in terminal type